chainloop-dev/docs/docs/intro/intro.md

 - Will get compliance with minimum effort since ChainLoop plugs into their existing CI/CD pipelines.
 - They will not need to become security experts.
 The [crafting tool](/getting-started/attestation-crafting) will guide them with guardrails and a familiar DevExp to make sure they comply with the Workflow Contract defined by the SecOps team.

-Although ChainLoop runs as a service, it is **designed to be a multi-tenant control plane, not a data plane**.
-The uploaded artifacts and attestations are stored in an [OCI registry of your choice](/getting-started/setup#add-oci-repository).